 The selection of IAMCR peace fellows is organised through an application procedure, initiated by a call, where a pair of potential peace fellows submits a joint proposal for academic collaboration on a particular theme.
-This joint proposal has to include the following elements:
+This joint proposal should include the following elements:

 - A description of the specific, clearly-demarcated and focussed academic theme of the collaboration between the two scholars (max.
 1000 words);

 - A description of the process of the planned collaboration (max.
-500 words), with possible mentors within IAMCR;
+500 words);

-- A description of the planned academic outputs (with the minimum of one high-quality, peer-reviewed academic publication) and other outputs (max.
+- A description of the planned academic outputs (expected minimum of one peer-reviewed academic publication) and other outputs (max.
 500 words);

-- A brief note describing the particular security needs of one or both scholars, if there are any (e.g., in relation to required discreteness or even anonymity) (max.
-500 words).
+- A brief note describing any particular security needs of one or both scholars, if there are any (e.g., in relation to required discreteness or even anonymity) (max.
+500 words);

 The Executive Board will establish a Commission (after consultation with the IC) to evaluate the submitted proposals, chaired by the IAMCR president.

-Pairs of scholars from all regions in the world, from all academic positions and affiliations, from all genders, ethnicities and ages will be welcome to apply.
+Pairs of scholars from all regions in the world, from all academic positions and affiliations, from all genders, ethnicities and ages are welcome to apply.